Oracle

 More inexpensive ebook goodies!

-You can now download Richard Swan's The Justice of Kings for only 4.99$ by following this Amazon Associate link.
+You can now get your hands on the digital edition of Kazuo Ishiguro's Klara and the Sun for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: